Massive wave propagation near null infinity: Classical dynamics on the de,sc- phase space

-We now discuss the radial sets.
-To simplify the discussions at the radial sets over the corners of $\bbO$, we can assume that $\varrho_{\mathrm{df}}$ is given by the coordinates labeled $\rho$ in \cref{eq:misc_co1} and \cref{eq:misc_co2} near the corners of $\bbO$.
-It is straightforward to modify the discussion to handle arbitrary choices of bdf at $\mathrm{df}$, and indeed we need to do this anyways to discuss the radial sets $\calN$.
-The arguments are all similar, but this way we do not need to repeat it.
+To simplify the discussions of the radial sets $\calA,\calK,\calC$ over the corners of $\bbO$, we can assume that $\varrho_{\mathrm{df}}$ is given by the coordinates labeled $\rho$ in \cref{eq:misc_co1} and \cref{eq:misc_co2} near the corners of $\bbO$.
+Changing to another bdf multiplies $\mathsf{H}_{p[g]}$ by a nonvanishing factor, so does not change the conclusions of the propositions below.
+Discussing $\calN$ requires a bit more care --- the independence of the result on $\varrho_{\mathrm{df}}$ will require proof.